KidzOfficial/KidzWebhookSpamer/README.md

 #### Q1 : Is KWS a virus ?

 No !
-KWS is not a virus, if your anti virus detect it as a virus, it's probably a FAKE version of KWS and you should delete it imediatly !
+KWS is not a virus, if your anti virus detect it as a virus, it's probably a FAKE version of KWS and you should delete it imediatly ! (exept if it's microsoft defender)

 #### Q2 : Will KWS get updates ?